pajaspace/arduino/README.md

 # arduino

+- To install >
+-
-- to install > just download project actual version is 2
+- Download project actual version is 2

- - best think is import to eclipse
+ - best think is import to eclipse python code
+ - *.ino cone start in the Arduino.IDE

+   on the line

+  arduinoData = serial.Serial('/dev/ttyACM0', 9600)    - fill the correct port - same like you have setted
+  by arduini ide

   - starting mat.py